hesselberthlab/lab-website-new/_pages/about.md

 The newest efforts in the lab focus on **RNA therapeutics and vaccines**.
-One is a collaboration with clinicians at Children's Hospital Colorado to develop RNA therapies for treatment of pediatric neurological diseases, and a second emphasis is on development of mRNA vaccines that promote unique immune responses.
+One is a collaboration with clinicians at Children's Hospital Colorado to develop RNA therapies for pediatric neurological diseases, and a second emphasis is on development of mRNA vaccines that promote unique immune responses.